New Mac App Matches Spotify Playlists To Your Local DJ Library

 Our thoughts

-With the holiday party season on us, mobile and open-format DJs are receiving their annual flood of Spotify playlist requests.
-A tool that bridges the gap between streaming playlists and owned music libraries addresses a real pain point.
+With the holiday party season upon us, mobile and open-format DJs are receiving their annual flood of Spotify playlist requests.
+This tool addresses a real pain point by bridging the gap between streaming playlists and owned music libraries.

 At under €24 with no ongoing costs, the barrier to trying it is relatively low for DJs who regularly deal with client playlist requests.
 Worth a look if that sounds like you.